CSS Pixels vs Physical Pixels: Screen Coordinates Technical Guide for DPI & Retina

 Quick Reference Table

-Remember: The logical resolution is what most applications think your screen size is.
-The physical resolution is what your monitor actually has.
-The DPR is the ratio between them.
-Any time you cross from web coordinates to OS coordinates, you must account for this ratio.
+Remember: Logical resolution is what apps think your screen size is.
+Physical is what the monitor actually has.
+DPR is the ratio between them.
+Cross from web to OS coordinates and you must factor it in.